cnabio/duffle/docs/201-credentialset.md

 - There is no standard file format for storing credentials
 - The consuming applications may require the credentials be submitted via different methods, including as environment variables, files, or STDIN.

-Subsequently, and satisfactory solution must be able to accomodate a wide variety of configurational permutations, ideally without dictating that credentialing tools change in any way.
+Subsequently, any satisfactory solution must be able to accommodate a wide variety of configurational permutations, ideally without dictating that credentialing tools change in any way.

 ## Credential Sets

-A *credential set* is a named set of credentials (or credential generators) that can is managed on the local host (via duffle) and injected into the invocation container on demand.
+A *credential set* is a named set of credentials (or credential generators) that is managed on the local host (via duffle) and injected into the invocation container on demand.

 ### On-disk format